A listing does not make a marketplace.

 Now we were very close with our customers.
 We won them over with empathy and convinced them of digital excellence.
 Our customers don’t want to sell completely on their own as the risk is too great for them.
 What they do want is to take charge of the sale and purchase themselves and are enabled to do so by Brixel.

 It has always been in our name.
 “Brixel”.
 A mix of real bricks and digital pixels.
 Now we had found the right combination of digital and human support.
 The result today: 100% customer satisfaction and many new customers through referrals.
 More and more partners are also joining us.
 Trustees, architects, and project developers are using Brixel as a new standard for their clients.
-Even an international portal would like to offer Brixel as an extension to their classic advertising platform in the future.

 This is Brixel.
 An integrated real estate market from private to private.
 Founded in complex Switzerland, ready for all of Europe.
 As a basis, we ensure trust and transparency everywhere with a high-quality standard.
 Throughout the whole process supporting our clients with services and guiding them with technology, we create the most efficient path to the notary — without any extraneous noise.
 We don’t earn our money through advertising, referrals, or brokerage commissions but through clear services for both parties.
 We charge fair fees, which are only due in the event of a successful transaction.
 This is what our clients are willing to pay for.
 No more and no less.